How Does Smoking Cause a Stroke?

 Can using e-cigarettes or vapes also harm circulation and overall health?

-Although vaping is often promoted as a “safer” option, studies show it can still have significant negative effects on the body.
-E-cigarettes contain nicotine, which can raise blood pressure and accelerate the heart rate, placing strain on the heart and major arteries.
-Beyond that, chemicals in the vapor may trigger inflammation and oxidative damage throughout the body, creating conditions that can lead to serious medical problems over time.
+Although vaping is often promoted as a “safer” choice, evidence shows it can still bring serious dangers.
+E-cigarettes deliver nicotine, which can raise blood pressure and speed up heart rate, placing added strain on heart and major arteries.
+Chemicals in vapor can trigger inflammation and oxidative stress across multiple organs, gradually contributing to chronic medical problems.
+Long-term exposure may weaken circulation, impair organ function, and increase chances of sudden cardiovascular or cognitive crises.

 Final Thoughts